MykyMar/course-work/CourseWork/docs/test_plan.md

 ## 1. Introduction
 This document describes the testing strategy and scenarios for the Kanban application.
-Based on the study of the functionality of the UI and API documentation, a set of tests and the infrastructure for running them will be developed to test the application.
+Based on the study of the functionality of the ui and api documentation, a set of tests and the infrastructure for running them will be developed to test the application.

 ## 2. Objectives
 - To ensure the core functionality of the Kanban application through automated testing.
-- To cover both UI and API functionality using comprehensive test scenarios.
+- To cover both ui and api functionality using comprehensive test scenarios.
 - To integrate testing into the CI/CD pipeline for regular test execution.

 ## 3. Scope
 ### 3.1.
 In-Scope
-- **UI Testing**: Testing core functionalities of the user interface, including user login, project management, and task management across different browsers (Chrome, Chrome headless, Firefox).
+- **ui Testing**: Testing core functionalities of the user interface, including user login, project management, and task management across different browsers (Chrome, Chrome headless, Firefox).
-- **API Testing**: Verifying CRUD operations for users, projects, and tasks through REST API.
+- **api Testing**: Verifying CRUD operations for users, projects, and tasks through REST api.
 - **CI/CD**: Daily execution of tests through Jenkins.

 ### 3.2.
 Out-of-Scope